unowhat/ML_eng/README.md

 ## Overview

 This take-home assignment evaluates your understanding of convolutional neural networks (CNNs) in PyTorch.
-You will implement a basic CNN for image classification using **32×32 RGB images**.
+You will implement a basic CNN for image classification.

 The task is divided into **two steps**:
 1. Build a basic convolutional block.